Uganda national cricket team: East and Central Africa cricket team

 The East Africa team left the ICC in 1989 and was replaced by the East and Central Africa team the same year.
-This new team was a combination of Malawi, Tanzania, Uganda and Zambia, and they took part in the ICC Trophy for the first time in 1990, also taking part in 1994, 1997 and 2001.
+This new team was a combination of Malawi, Tanzania, Uganda and Zambia, and they took part in the ICC Trophy for the first time in 1990, also taking part in the 1994, 1997 and 2001 editions.

-Setting out on their own
+Independent National Team

 Uganda left the East and Central Africa combination and became an associate member of the ICC in their own right in 1998.
 Their first international tournament was the 2001 ICC Trophy.
 After winning all five of their first round games, they lost a play-off match against the United Arab Emirates (UAE) for the right to enter the second stage of the tournament.
 The following year, they finished third in their group in the Africa Cup.

 In 2004, Uganda played their first first-class matches in the ICC Intercontinental Cup against Kenya and Namibia, winning against Namibia.
 In August that year, they finished second to Namibia in the Africa Cricket Association Championships in Zambia.
-This qualified them for the following years ICC Trophy, in which they finished in twelfth and last place after losing to Papua New Guinea in their final play-off match.
+This qualified them for the following year's ICC Trophy, in which they finished in the twelfth and last place after losing to Papua New Guinea in their final play-off match.
 Earlier in the year, they again played against Namibia and Kenya in the 2005 ICC Intercontinental Cup, losing both games.